danjulio/lepton/ESP32/DesktopApp/readme.md

 The preferences window is used to configure the application.
 Preferences are stored on the computer and loaded each time the application starts.

 * Camera IP Address - Set the camera's IP address.
 Clicking the refresh button sets the computer's current network IP4 address with the lowest octet set to "1".
 If the camera is acting as an AP then this address will be the camera address "192.168.4.1".
-If the camera and computer are both connected to an external AP then replace the lowest octet with the address associted with the camera.
+If the camera and computer are both connected to an external AP then replace the lowest octet with the address associated with the camera.
 * Manual Range - Allows setting a specific manual temperature range for the display of radiometric images.
 * Display Units - Allows setting the unit display used throughout the main window.
 * Stream Rate - Allows setting the requested stream rate from the camera when streaming is enabled (fastest possible rate down to one image every five minutes)
 * Update Camera Clock - Causes the application to set the camera's built-in clock to the current computer time on each connection.
+The clock is used to timestamp images.
 * Export Resolution - Sets the size of an exported image (160x120 pixels to 640x480 pixels) and specifies if only the image or the image plus additional information is rendered to the exported file.
 * Download Folder - Sets the default folder for downloaded/saved images.

+### Connecting to a Camera
+The tCam cameras operate in one of two WiFi modes.
+By default they act as an Access Point (AP) and create their own WiFi network with the SSID "tCam-XXXX" or "tCam-Mini-XXXX" where XXXX are four hexadecimal digits.
+This makes it easy to connect to a camera right away.
+Once connected the camera may be reconfigured using the application to connect to an existing WiFi network, either getting a DHCP served IPV4 address from the network's router or with a statically assigned IPV4 address.
+This makes it possible for the computer running the application to talk to both the camera and the internet at large.

+The application will display a pop-up message box with the description "TCPSocket Error: 22" when it cannot connect to a camera.
+The message is displayed after about 20-30 seconds when the internal socket connection times out.
+This usually means the computer and camera are either not on the same WiFi network or the Camera IP Address preference is not correctly set to match the camera.

+#### Connecting to a camera as Access Point
+Configure the computer to connect to the camera's SSID.
+The camera always has a IPV4 address of "192.168.4.1" when it is acting as an Access Point so this number should be entered into the application preference's Camera IP Address field (this is the application's default value).
+Press the Connect button after configuring or verifying the preference IP address field.

+Note: A tCam-Mini user attempting to connect using a Windows computer in an environment with a large number of other WiFi networks reported having difficulty.
+There may be some issue with the Espressif WiFi network stack along with my code's task scheduling and Windows computers.
+I haven't been able to replicate or figure out what might be going on yet.
+A connection was made when the computer and tCam-Mini were moved to a less busy environment.

+#### Configuring the camera to connect to another WiFi network
+Once connected the application can be used to reconfigure the camera to connect to an existing WiFi network using the Settings button as described below (Camera Settings Window).
+The camera may be configured to either get a DHCP served IPV4 address from the router or given a static IPV4 address on the network.

+#### Connecting to a camera connected to another WiFi network
+Connecting to a camera on an existing WiFi network requires the camera's IPV4 address to be entered into the application preference's Camera IP Address field before pressing Connect.
+It may be necessary to log into the WiFi router or use a utility program (for example Fing on Android or nmap on Linux) to obtain the camera's IPV4 address if it has been assigned automatically using DHCP.

 ### Application Operation
 The application is oriented around radiometric image files.
-It displays the last image it processed.
+It always displays the last image it processed.
 This may be a static image loaded from a file or taken by an attached camera.
 It may also be a series of images from a video file or streamed from the camera.
 Each image is displayed using a selected Palette to provide a false color image.
 The 16-bit radiometric data is linearly scaled to 8-bits and the selected palette used to generate 24-bit RGB pixel colors.
 When the camera is configured into AGC mode the 8-bit data from the camera is used directly with the selected palette.

 Note that while the application is designed primarily for use with radiometric image files, it is also capable of displaying images taken when the camera's Lepton sensor has been configured into AGC mode.
 In this case, since the data from the camera no longer contains radiometric information, several functions (such as radiometric markers or histogram analysis) are not available.